Inside Hoda Kotb's Surprise Love Story With Joel Schiffman - E! Online

 And when it comes to big picture stuff, she needn't look all that hard.

-There are her girls, of course, 3-year-old Haley Joy and 16-month-old Hope Catherine overhauling every inch of her life in the best possible way.
+There are her girls, of course, 4-year-old Haley Joy and 2-year-old Hope Catherine overhauling every inch of her life in the best possible way.
 And there's the career she painstakingly put together, the broadcast journalist moving from markets in Greenville, Miss., to Moline, Ill., swallowing rejections from some 27 news directors en route to landing at NBC News in 1998.

 And then there's Joel Schiffman, the financier who swept in during the waning years of her fifth decade and showed her that life's next big blessing can be waiting around any corner.

-"If someone had said to me when I was a little girl, 'Hey Hoda, guess what your life is going to be like: When you're 49 or 50, you're going to meet the guy you're going to fall in love with, and you're going to have children at 55 and 56,' I would have been like, 'What?'" she reflected to People in December, mere days after accepting Schiffman's beach proposal in Mexico.
+"If someone had said to me when I was a little girl, 'Hey Hoda, guess what your life is going to be like: When you're 49 or 50, you're going to meet the guy you're going to fall in love with, and you're going to have children at 55 and 56,' I would have been like, 'What?'" the 56-year-old reflected to People in 2019, mere days after accepting Schiffman's beach proposal in Mexico.
 "It just shows you, the perfect life for you, and this is for me, is exactly as it comes."

 The brief marriage to tennis coach Burzis Kanga in her 40s, the subsequent two-year relationship with lawyer Jay Blumenkopf, even the heartbreaking battle with breast cancer that she once worried had robbed her of the chance to have children, were all part of her personal journey.
 "Everything may look out of order, and it kind of feels it a little bit," she allowed to People, "but it is all right on time."

-It's a truth that coalesced fully for her earlier this year as she sat with Schiffman after their girls had gone to bed, she shared on E!'s Pop of the Morning in January: "And I thought, 'Man, if anyone has blessings that they wonder like, when are they coming?
+It's a truth that coalesced fully for her in early 2020 as she sat with Schiffman after their girls had gone to bed, she shared on E!'s Pop of the Morning last January: "And I thought, 'Man, if anyone has blessings that they wonder like, when are they coming?
 If anyone does…your time is coming, you just don't know when.'"

 For Kotb it was at a 2013 industry event she'd just as soon have skipped.
 "You know how you don't feel like it because it's raining and icky and why not just watch a Law and Order re-run and stay home and eat potato chips?" she reasoned to HuffPost Live the following year.

 Except her ever-growing popularity as one half of Kathie Lee & Hoda meant that she was supposed to deliver a speech that night to "a bunch of Wall Street guys," as she put it on Watch What Happens Live with Andy Cohen in 2015 and "they were bored."

 Afterwards, she was autographing books for the investment bankers' aunts and grandmothers when Schiffman came into view, "He was next in line and he goes, 'Can you sign this?'
 And I said, 'Who should I write it to?'
 And he said, 'How about to me?'"

 Suddenly her interest was piqued, joked Kotb, imitating her noticeable shift, "I said, 'How 'bout to you?'"
 Now in full journalist mode, "I asked someone from the place, 'Will you find out his situation?'" she recalled, noting she hadn't spied a wedding ring.
 "And she said she was on it.
 And then she emailed him and he emailed me and asked me out on a date."